-Even museums are coming to look more like shopping malls.
-104 (Blurring the distinction are largely mall-based commercial chains such as the Museum Shop® and the Nature Company®.)
-The Metropolitan Museum of Art houses what amounts to a small department store and has more than a dozen satellite stores in malls selling books and museum-made products.
-The Louvre not only has its shops but also an underground shopping mall with high-end boutiques such as Chanel and Yves Saint-Laurent.
-105 The National Gallery of Art in Washington, D.C., has been described in the following terms:
+Even museums are coming to look more like shopping malls.137 The Metropolitan Museum of Art houses what amounts to a small department store and has 19 satellite stores in eight states selling books and museum-made products.
+The "MetStore" is even online offering, among many other things, a reproduction Mughal diamond, ruby and emerald necklace for \$19,500.00.138 The Louvre has 55 shops in France (with 14 others licensed to carry its products), an underground shopping mall with high-end boutiques such as Chanel and Yves Saint-Laurent, 139 and an online store.
+140 The National Gallery of Art in Washington, D.C., has been described in the following terms:

 The huge skylighted atrium is surrounded by promenades connected by bridges and escalators; individual galleries open off this space, placed exactly where shops would be in the mall.
-Potted plants, lavish use of marble and brass, and, in the neon-lit basement concourse, fountains, shops, and fast-food counters make the resemblance even more striking.
-106
+Potted plants, lavish use of marble and brass, and, in the neon-lit basement concourse, fountains, shops, and fast-food counters make the resemblance even more striking.141

-The former chair of Neiman Marcus® said, "I was in the Metropolitan [Museum of Art] recently, and I was flabbergasted when I saw the size of their store.
+The former chair of Neiman Marcus said, "I was in the Metropolitan [Museum of Art] recently, and I was flabbergasted when I saw the size of their store.
 They are selling everything from rugs to jewelry."
 He might have been less flabbergasted had he known that the roots of the modern museum are, in part, in the World's Fairs and Expositions.

-In addition, to raise money, charities are now using catalogs and 800-numbers to allow recipients to order, among other things, a rabbit and two chicks for a Rwandan family, prenatal care for women in Bangladesh, and a small business loan for a Haitian woman.
-108
+Finally, to raise money, charities are now using catalogs and 800-numbers to allow recipients to order, among other things, a rabbit and two chicks for a Rwandan family, prenatal care for women in Bangladesh, and a small business loan for a Haitian woman.143